William Turnbull

 Biography

-Private William Dewar Turnbull was born December 8, 1884 in Frasers Mills.
+Private William Dewar Turnbull was born December 8, 1884 in Frasers Mills, Antigonish County.
 He was the son of Samuel Abraham Turnbull and Christina Agnes Dewar.
-Prior to enlistment he worked as a clerk.
-Turnbull also listed that he was a musician.
-William Turnbull enlisted August 24, 1915 in Sussex, New Brunswick.
+Prior to enlistment, he worked as a clerk.
+It is also listed on Turnbull’s First World War Personel Records that he was also a musician.

-Turnbull first served with the 64th Overseas Battalion then transferred to the 40th Battalion September 25, 1916.
-Turnbull was then transferred June 16, 1917 to served in the 85th Battalion Overseas Unit in France.
-The Unit arrived in Étaples, France June 7, 1917.
-Turnbull was discharged due to demobilization June 15, 1919 in Halifax, Nova Scotia.
+William Turnbull enlisted on August 24, 1915 in Sussex, New Brunswick.
+Turnbull first served with the 64th Overseas Battalion.
+He was transferred to the 40th Battalion on September 25, 1916.
+He was transferred again on June 16, 1917 to serve with the 85th Battalion Overseas unit in France.
+The unit arrived in Étaples, France on June 7, 1917.
+He continued to serve in England and France with this unit until demobilzation.
+Turnbull was discharged due to demobilization in Halifax, Nova Scotia on June 15, 1919.

 Additional Media